Robert E. Horn

 I believe that I met Bob at an NSPI (now ISPI) Conference sometime in the mid 1980s – and I believe it was my former business partner, the late Ray Svenson who introduced us.
 But I could be wrong.

-Ray was really into Information Mapping – and all of Project Plans, Proposals, Analysis Reports, Design Documents, Strategic Plans, etc., etc., at his consulting firm (R. A. Svenson & Associates later becoming SWI – Svenson & Wallace, Inc.) followed some adaptation of Bob’s Information Mapping approach – as Ray had learned it at AT&T back in the 1970s.
+Ray was really into Information Mapping – and all of our Project Plans, Proposals, Analysis Reports, Design Documents, Strategic Plans, etc., etc., at his consulting firm (R. A. Svenson & Associates later becoming SWI – Svenson & Wallace, Inc.) followed some adaptation of Bob’s Information Mapping approach – as Ray had learned it at AT&T back in the 1970s.

 Today my Project Plans, Proposals, Analysis Reports, Design Documents, etc., follow those structures that I learned to write – from Ray’s original templates – back in 1982.